golden-kumar-appointy/SaaStack/README.md

 The project is organized into the following main directories:

-- `core/`: Core grpc Server.
+- `core/`: Core gRPC Server and HTTP Gateway.

+  - `main.go`
     - Provide a way to register gRPC service
     - Provide a way to start gRPC server
     - Independent of component
+  - `httpgateway.go`
+    - Handles HTTP requests and acts as a gateway to the core services.

 - `interfaces/`: Request router to plugin